lukejacksonn/blog/README.md

 ### Generating an Index

-This should be done after adding or removing a post from the `posts` directory, To generate an index that includes the new file (or excludes and removed file) run the following command from the project root:
+This should be done after adding or removing a post from the `posts` directory.
+To generate an index that includes the new file (or excludes and removed file) run the following command from the project root:

 ```bash
 node make